Interoperability starts today.

 To be an FDC3-enabled “spoke” on your client’s desktop means you needn’t be concerned about whether or not your clients have a desktop agent as they are all on their own journey to interoperability.
 But if (and we like to bet when) they do start to get serious about FDC3, you’ll be ahead of your competitors with your FDC3-enabled application ready to go.

 Other desktop agents might charge you for these services, but we offer these services at no cost.
 It benefits us if FDC3-compliant applications are meeting the standards with Finsemble as their desktop agent.
-Down the road, we hope that you might decide to be a hub and whitelabel Finsemble for your client’s interop project (see below), or spread the word that we’re the leading desktop agent on the market.
+Down the road, we hope that you might decide to be a hub and whitelabel Finsemble for your client’s interoperability project (see below), or spread the word that we’re the leading desktop agent on the market.
 In addition, nuances in FDC3 standards development mean we are there with you to discover and contribute to the ever-evolving standards.

 Become an interoperability hub on your clients’ desktop.